cloudflare/cloudflare-docs/content/learning-paths/get-started-v2/domain-resolution/_index.md

 # Domain Resolution

-Make sure your zone is set up correctly, so you can fully take advantage of Cloudflare’s performance and security benefits.
+Ensure all your traffic is proxying through Cloudflare successfully.

 ## Objectives

 By the end of this module, you will be able to:

-- Confirm your zone is set up correctly on Cloudflare.
+- Confirm your zone is set up correctly on Cloudflare
-- Recognize and troubleshoot issues in your DNS records.
-- Recognize and troubleshoot issues in your SSL/TLS certificate.
+- Recognize and troubleshoot issues with your DNS records and SSL/TLS certificates